gabriel-caesar/React/mtg-simplified/README.md

   - **Deploying mana**: the player is able to check the cards in its hands by playing with the `Hands.jsx` drawer component which contains all 7 cards drawn from the start of the game.
 Whenever the player clicks one mana to inspect it, the `CardPreview.jsx` component pops up, showing dynamically all the details of that mana, including the **Deploy Card** button that, if clicked, will call the `deployOneMana()` function that will update the player's `mana_bar` property with the new deployed mana.
 Also, the state `oneManaPerTurn` will be toggled to true, preventing the player to deploy more than one mana in that specific turn.

   - **Deploying a creature or spell**: the player is able to deploy a creature or spell just as deploying mana, however the **Deploy Card** button would be unresponsive if the `mana_cost` of the card being previewed is not satisfied.
-So firstly, the player needs to activate the mana by toggling its manas from its mana bar which they are nothing but button elements rendered out of the `mana_bar` property from the competitor's object in the `ManaBar.jsx` component.
+So firstly, the player needs to activate some manas by toggling them from its mana bar which they are nothing but button elements rendered out of the `mana_bar` property from the competitor's object in the `ManaBar.jsx` component.
 Once the card's `mana_cost` is satisfied, the **Deploy Card** button will respond to its purpose and call the `deployCreatureOrSpell()` function which will update the player's `battlefield` with the creature or spell that was deployed.
   Also, a really important change that I came up with is the `attackPhaseSickness` property for all player's creatures and spells that are deployed.
-It works like the `summoningSickness` prop but is always turned off when the next bot attack phase ends.
+It works like the `summoningSickness` prop but it's always turned off when the next bot attack phase ends.
 This is needed because, since the player defends in his turn and the bot passes the turn so the player can defend, all creatures that the player deployed in its previous turn would not be **sick** anymore, therefore they would be able to defend right away.
 So, `attackPhaseSickness` balances it off and keeps true with the MTG original rules.

   - **Attacking with a creature**: as from the original MTG game, recent deployed creatures have summoning sickness which in the card's object is named as `summoningSickness` and is always true as it is first deployed.
 As the competitor is reset, the summoning sickness fades away and the card is ready to attack, so the `playerAttacks()` function is called from the `Card.jsx` component and the attacking card gets its `attack` property toggled to true.
 In the front-end, any card with its `attack` or `defend` properties toggled to true, will be turned to 180deg.
 Once the player attacks with the card, bot instantly defends with the `botDefends()` function (more on that later).
+    > The `botDefends()` function: when fired, if there are creatures available to defend, it will prioritize regular creatures over the legendary ones and will always get the toughest one.
+Once it determines the defender, the game log gets updated with it, calculations are done to check which card died (if any creature died, they will be sent to the graveyard) and original toughness values are stored for future reset.

   - **Defending against bot attacks**: as the bot passes the turn, the game expands the **Game Log** automatically and is fed with the `botAttackingCards` state, that is nothing more than all bot's attacking cards.
 So with that material, the **Game Log** can render all the attacking cards from bot and provide the player with two options: **Defend with** and **Take on HP**.
   If the player chooses the first option, the `DefenseDecisions.jsx` window will pop up with all cards that are able to defend that attack and whenever a defendant is chosen and the **Defend** button is clicked, the `playerDefends()` function is called and the defendant defends against the attacker.
 The second option will take the damage on the player's HP through a `take_damage_on_hp` dispatch function from the reducer.